 Configure a Kaazing Gateway Cluster

-service is configured on each Gateway cluster member and the members are started, the clustered instances will handle connection-switching when another cluster member unexpectedly terminates.
+To create a cluster, you must configure multiple gateways to communicate with each other.
+This is accomplished by adding a cluster service to each Gateway.
+Once a cluster service is configured on each Gateway cluster member and the members are started, the clustered instances will handle connection-switching when another cluster member unexpectedly terminates.
 Cluster members share information about activity and which of their services are load balanced.

 In the following procedure, two Gateway members are clustered.
 Additional members can be added or removed using the same steps.